Gilgabunada/Programming-Odyssey/README.md

 ## Installation Requirements

-Before contributing, ensure you have the following installed on your local machine:
+Before contributing, ensure you have the following installed on your local machine: (newbie friendly)

 - **GitHub Desktop:** A graphical interface for Git that simplifies the workflow.
 Download it from [desktop.github.com](https://desktop.github.com/).